• City of Tacoma QA

 Birney Elementary School

-Add bulbouts and pedestrian flashing beacons (RRFBs) at S Yakima Ave and S 76th St. View planned improvements.
+Add bulbouts and pedestrian flashing beacons (RRFBs) at S Yakima Ave and S 76th St. View planned improvements and learn more on the Capital Projects webpage.

 Fall 2023